 Factoring is the financing vehicle of choice in the textile industry, but is also widely used by businesses that bill their customers by invoice.
 Many businesses simply need a little cash to float them until clients pay their invoices.
 A factoring broker specializes in helping you find invoice financing or factoring opportunities where you sell your outstanding invoices to a lender who will then be responsible for collecting the debt.

-For companies who don’t have good credit, need financing fast, and are good at managing their finances, a cash advance could be an option when it comes to keeping accessing needed capital.
-Alternative lenders look at your revenues and cash flow more than your credit scores, and a merchant cash advance broker can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.
+For companies who don’t have good credit, need financing fast, and are good at managing their finances, a cash advance may be the only option to access needed capital.
+Alternative lenders look at revenues and cash flow more than personal or business credit scores.
+A broker that offers merchant cash advances can help you access capital based upon the funds in your credit card merchant account, even if you have a weaker credit profile — but it is usually pretty expensive.

 Do You Need a Business Loan Broker?